enniovilla/project-1-ci/README.md

 ### Automated Testing

 #### W3C Validator
-[W3C](https://validator.w3.org/) checked the HTML of the 6 pages and they passed the validation.
-A warning message shows up in all validations due to importing the font from Google Fonts.<br>The full results of the validations are shown below.
+[W3C](https://validator.w3.org/) checked the HTML of the 6 pages, and they passed the validation.
+A warning message shows up in all validations due to importing the font from Google Fonts. <br>The full results of the validations are shown below.
 - [Home page](documentation/testing/index.pdf)
 - [About Us page](documentation/testing/about-us.pdf)
 - [Courses page](documentation/testing/courses.pdf)